 Despite this, illegal fishing and trade in totoaba continues.
 A surge in totoaba poaching has been observed since 2010-11, reflecting increased demand for the species in China as a replacement for another species, the Chinese bahaba, which is commercially extinct.

-Our interactive map provides an insight into the illegal totoaba trade.
-The red markers indicate seizures of totoaba by law enforcement since January 2013, while the black markers represent convictions relating to the totoaba trade.
+On our interactive map, the red markers indicate seizures of totoaba by law enforcement since January 2013 and while the black markers represent convictions relating to the totoaba trade.
 This data has been collated from publicly available information, including enforcement agency press releases and news media in English, Spanish and Chinese, but is not an exhaustive data set.
-The black markers represent observations of totoaba swim bladder during Greenpeace and our investigations since 2015.
+The black markers represent observations of totoaba swim bladder during investigations by Greenpeace and ourselves since 2015.

 This map is updated regularly

-Our investigations in 2015 and 2016 revealed totoaba swim bladders openly on sale in China’s Guangdong Province and ongoing monitoring demonstrates that the trade is still occurring.
+- Our investigations in 2015 and 2016 revealed totoaba swim bladders openly on sale in China’s Guangdong Province.